About CityScope/MetroScope

 Community-Wide Information Network (CWIN),

-"Local" geographic scale for CityScope is roughly defined as the
+“Local” geographic scale for CityScope is roughly defined as the incorporated core of the region.

-limited to coverage for the cities of Kansas City, Missouri and Kansas City, Kansas.
-In principle,
+For its April 2011 debut, this is limited to coverage for the cities of Kansas City, Missouri and

-this coverage could be extended in the future to any or all of the cities lying within the
+Kansas City, Kansas.
+In principle, this coverage could be extended in the future to any or all of the

-geographic extent of the incorporated core.
+cities lying within the geographic extent of the incorporated core.

 Area Profiling, Mapping, and Database Extraction Services

-CityScope) scales provide statistical area
+Both regional (MetroScope) and local (CityScope) scales provide statistical area

 profiling, mapping, and database extraction services, but for different levels of geography.

-MetroScope/CityScope will include services at the
+The current 2011 implementation of MetroScope/CityScope includes services at the

 We anticipate that future updates will include additional indicator data for current geographies,